lionelchua/INF2008-Machine-Learning/README.md

 - Recommended to view `Logistic Regression - Binary` as the last model as it is related to our future works

 ## Datasets
-1. Match data dataset from the Premier League (2017-2024)
+1. Match data dataset from the Premier League (2017-2024) `2017-2024 match data.csv`
-2. FIFA Team Rating Dataset sourced from the FIFA video game series
+2. FIFA Team Rating Dataset sourced from the FIFA video game series `fifa_team_rating.csv`

+We manually created 2 scripts (`FIFA Data Scraping.ipynb` and `Project Data Scraping Script.ipynb`) to scrape data from website to be used in our project.

 URL Links to Data Sources:
 1. https://fbref.com/en/comps/9/Premier-League-Stats